 A tax abatement is a reduction of taxes granted by a government to encourage economic development.
-The most common type of tax abatement is a property tax abatement granted to a business as an incentive to come to a city or expand existing operations within the city.
-Tax abatements last for a defined period of time for owners invest additional capital in the business.
+A common type of tax abatement is a property tax abatement granted to a business as an incentive to come to a city or expand existing operations within the city.
+Tax abatements last for a defined period for owners to invest additional capital in the business.

 Cities expect to break even when they grant tax abatements.
 The amount they forgo in tax revenue from the business and spend in added operational costs should be exceeded by the tax revenue increase caused by the business’s economic impact.

 Unless cities make an exception to policy, specific tax abatement amounts are granted according to a formula established in policy.
 A business must bring a certain number of jobs or a certain amount of property value increase to the city.
 The higher the job growth or property value increase, the higher the percentage of taxes that will be abated.
 Usually, the percentage of taxes abated decreases over time until the business begins paying the full tax bill.

 Examples of Tax Abatement